Headlight Restoration: The Ultimate Guide

 Toothpaste and baking soda

-Rub a mixture of toothpaste and baking soda onto the surface of your headlights’ lenses.
-Once the mixture has dried, remove it using a dampened cloth.
-The outcome will not be as clear as if you restored them fully using sandpaper, but it will improve their light output somewhat.
+Apply a mixture of toothpaste and baking soda onto your headlights.
+Once dry, remove it with a damp cloth.
+This won’t be as effective as full restoration, but it will improve light output.

 Vinegar and baking soda